liferay-search/liferay-docs/en/user/articles/110-collaboration/07-social-network/02-activities-widget.markdown

 The core social widget is Activities.
 It displays information about user activity on the Site where you added it.
-User activities tracked include updates to the Documents and Media library, blog posts, message boards posts, wiki pages, and bookmarks. @product@ also tracks information about web content but only displays this information if the logged-in user is a Site administrator.
+User activities tracked include updates to the Documents and Media library, blog posts, message boards posts, wiki pages, and bookmarks. @sharepoint@ also tracks information about web content but only displays this information if the logged-in user is a Site administrator.
 This widget provides a summary of recent Site activity.
 You can use it on a Site's public or private pages to show what Site members have been